syqtju/syqtju.github.io/_pages/about.md

 # 🔥 News
-- *2024.07*: &nbsp;🎉 Congratulations to Shi, as a doctoral student, He is  still alive.
-He can see blue sky and white clouds, and he can breathe the air which is not so fresh.
-Living itself is meaning...
+- *2024.07*: &nbsp;🎉 Congratulations to Shi！Embarking on the scholarly journey of a doctoral candidate, he yet thrives.
+His gaze meets the cerulean sky, adorned with the flaxen clouds, and he partakes in the ambient air, a blend of purity and the earth's embrace.
+The very essence of existence is its own raison d'être...

-- *2022.06*: &nbsp;🎉 Congratulations to Shi, He passed the application assessment system and obtained the doctoral qualification of Tianjin University..
+- *2022.06*: &nbsp;🎉 Congratulations to Shi！ He passed the application assessment system and obtained the doctoral qualification of Tianjin University..

 # 📝 Publications